porsche-design-system/porsche-design-system/packages/components/src/components/content/modal/modal.usage.md

 The background overlay animates once a Modal is launched to grab a user’s attention and retain their focus.

 ### Close
-Within a Model are multiple ways to dismiss a Modal but a user needs to intentionally make that choice.
+Within a Modal are multiple ways to dismiss a Modal but a user needs to intentionally make that choice.

 ## Usage